stock2shop/website/content/integrations/parcel-ninja.md

 ---
 title: "parcelninja"
+seoTitle: "Parcelninja integration with stock2Shop"
+seoDescription: "A Parcelninja integration with Stock2Shop streamlines your worklflow"
 type: fulfillment
 summary: "Run your e-commerce business from anywhere with ParcelNinja’s scalable, outsourced warehousing and fulfillment solution."
 lead: "TODO"